TrisPatt/hangman/README.md

 - Losing the game

   - The user loses when all the lives run out and all body parts of the hangman are displayed.
+  - The word to guess is displayed to the user.

 ![losing the game](assets/images/Screenshot-lose.webp)

 #### Input validation and Error checking